Alex Oliveira: 2021

 Oliveira was expected to face Randy Brown on February 27, 2021, at UFC Fight Night 186.
 However, Brown pulled out of the fight during the week leading up to the event due to undisclosed reasons, and he was replaced by promotional newcomer Ramazan Kuramagomedov.
 However, the bout was scrapped the day before the event when Kuramagomedov was removed due to illness.
 The bout between Oliveira and Brown was rescheduled and eventually took place at UFC 261 on April 24, 2021.
 Oliveira lost the fight via a one-armed rear naked choke in the first round.

 Oliveira faced Niko Price on October 2, 2021, at UFC Fight Night 193.
 He lost the fight via unanimous decision.

 2022

 Oliveira faced Kevin Holland at UFC 272 on March 5, 2022.
 He lost the fight via technical knockout in round two.

 In April 2022, it was announced that Oliveira was a free agent when his UFC contract and the UFC opted to not re-sign him.

+Post-UFC

+2022

 Oliveira made his first appearance post-UFC against Michel Silva at BF Mr. Cage Fight Music Show on June 10, 2022.
 He lost the bout after getting choked unconscious in the second round via anaconda choke.

 After picking up a quick victory on the Brazilian scene, Oliveira faced Aslambek Arsamikov on December 28.
 2022 at Serbian Battle Championship 45, winning the bout via ground and pound TKO stoppage at the end of the first round.

+Oliveira faced Kiefer Crosbie on April 1, 2023 at Rise Fighting Championship: Cowboy vs. Kiefer.
+He lost the bout via knockout in the first round.

+2023

+Oliveira faced Stefan Sekulić on June 2, 2023 at Titan FC 82/ SBC 47: Revenge.
+He won the bout via judo slam in the first round.

+Oliveira next faced Alexander Shlemenko on July 21, 2023 at Shlemenko FC 8, getting submitted in the first round via guillotine choke.

+2025

+Oliveira was scheduled to face Gleison Tibau in the inaugural Global Fight League event on May 24, 2025 at GFL 1.
+However, all GFL events were cancelled indefinitely.

+Bare-knuckle boxing

+Oliveira made his bare-knuckle boxing debut on September 20, 2024 against Igor Ionov at Russian event "REN TV Fight Club" and lost via knockout in the first round.